kylephillips/simple-locator/readme.txt

 9. Configure results display by adding custom fields from the chosen post type plus post data including the title, permalink, excerpt and thumbnails.

 == Changelog ==

+= 1.2.0 =
+* CSV Import is now included for importing and geocoding locations.
+PHP version 5.4+ is required for import functionality.
+See the Simple Locator website for more details.

 = 1.1.5 =
 * Bug fix in singular location view that was preventing display of additional custom meta data when using the included location post type